openstack-k8s-operators/data-plane-adoption/docs/openstack/ceph_backend_configuration.md

 # Ceph backend configuration (if applicable)

-If the original deployment uses a Ceph storage backend for any service (e.g. Glance, Cinder, Nova), the same backend must be used in the adopted deployment and CRs must be configured accordingly.
+If the original deployment uses a Ceph storage backend for any service (e.g. Glance, Cinder, Nova, Manila), the same backend must be used in the adopted deployment and CRs must be configured accordingly.

 ## Prerequisites